HumanCellAtlas/dcp-community/charters/UploadService/charter.md

 # Upload Service

 ## Description
-The Human Cell Atlas (HCA) Data Coordination Platform (DCP) Upload Service provides a file staging and validation facility.
-Upload Areas are created and deleted using a [REST](https://en.wikipedia.org/wiki/Representational_state_transfer) Application Programming Interface (API), which is secured so only the DCP Ingestion Service may use it.
-It stages files into cloud storage and computes checksums for the files.
-The validation service can run user-defined validation jobs against files.
+The Upload Service enables fast, cost-effective upload, staging, and validation of data submitted to the Human Cell Atlas (HCA) Data Coordination Platform (DCP) from across the world.

 ## Objectives
-1. Provide temporary storage for staging of files by submitters during ingestion into DCP Ingestion Service and subsequent storage in the Data Storage Service (DSS)
+1. Enable submitters to upload files quickly and cost-effectively to temporary *staging areas* for subsequent submission to the Data Storage Service (DSS)
-1. Provide tools a command line interface (CLI) and API to upload files to staging areas
+1. Provide tools a command line interface (CLI) and APIs to upload files to staging areas
-1. Provide a facility to validate files in staging area that accepts user-defined validators that meet upload service convention
+1. Provide DCP developers the ability to validate files loaded into staging areas with user-defined validation jobs

 ## In-scope
-* Staging Areas - provide file staging areas to be used to marshal data and metadata files
-    * Efficient file transfer to the DCP-DSS, the data’s final location
-    * Efficient file transfer from submitters in remote geographic locations
+* Provide staging areas that enable fast and cost-effective data transfer between:
+    * The DCP Ingestion UI workflow and the DSS
+    * The DCP Ingestion *data wrangler* workflow and the DSS
-    * Efficient file transfer from the DCP Secondary Analysis Service (which deposits results in GCS)
+    * The DCP Secondary Analysis Service and the DSS
-* HTTP REST API
+* Provide APIs for interacting with the upload service
-    * Functionality for other DCP modules, namely Ingest
+    * Functionality for other DCP modules (primarily the DCP Ingestion Infrastructure)
-        * Request creation and deletion of staging areas
+        * Create and delete staging areas
         * Schedule and retrieve validation jobs for files
         * Store metadata content into staging area
     * Functionality for Submitters
         * Obtain credentials to write to upload areas
         * Examine the contents of upload areas
-* Checksumming
+* Provide data integrity checks
-    * Compute `SHA-1`, `SHA-256`, `CRC-32C` and `S3 ETAG` checksums for all staged files and make these checksums available to the DSS
+    * Compute checksums for all staged files and make these checksums available to the DSS
     * Submitter must be able to cryptographically confirm that their data was transferred with integrity
+* Run user-defined validation jobs on files
+    * Provide environment to run containerized validation jobs on data files
+    * Provide job scheduling, execution, and status notifications for jobs
-* CLI interface to submitters
+* Provide tooling for submitters
     * Command line tools for uploading data into the system and system introspection
     * User authentication and authorization
-    * Parallel upload of multiple files
-* Validation
-    * Provide environment to run containerized validation jobs on data files accepted by the DCP
-    * Provide a base container image upon which validator writers will build their validators
+* Provide libraries and tooling for automating and inspecting upload jobs
+    * Event auditing for DCP operators enabling tracking job status
+    * CI/CD automation for easing development and deployment
 * Scale testing and optimization
     * Build applications to scale elastically with size of workload
-    * Distributed tracing, profiling, and code optimization
-    * Changes to the system to optimize cost
+    * Changes to the system to optimize cost and throughput
     * Data routing optimization and configuration that increases data transfer rates
-    * Enable “timely” workflow for data wranglers uploading datasets manually
+    * Enable responsive workflow for data wranglers uploading datasets manually
-* Libraries and Tooling
-    * An auditing system for tracking job status through the system
-    * Libraries in languages commonly used in the DCP for interfacing with the HTTP REST API
-    * CI/CD automation for easing development and deployment
 * User experience design
-    * New features should be driven by user stories
     * Technical UX review with data wranglers and product iteration based on feedback
 * Dependencies
-    * Validation docker images from API users scheduling validation jobs
+    * User-defined jobs to validate files

 ## Out-of-scope
 * A UI that replicates the features in the DCP ingestion service